HRR1SRS/SpacedRepetition/README.md

 * `meteor add ian:accounts-ui-bootstrap-3` (see usage instructions at http://atmospherejs.com/ian/accounts-ui-bootstrap-3)

 Major Changes Made (5/9/14)
--- Refactored the addCard to call cardItem template
+-- Refactored the addCard to call cardItem template <br/>
--- Added Notifications (meteor add gfk:notifications)
+-- Added Notifications (meteor add gfk:notifications) <br/>
------- Refactored cardItem to display Notifications on success/failure of save -- Refactored Router links to only display when user is logged in -- Refactored cardList display in dashboard to show questions but not answers -- Refactored Review Cards UI and functionality
+------ Refactored cardItem to display Notifications on success/failure of save<br/>
+-- Refactored Router links to only display when user is logged in<br/>
+-- Refactored cardList display in dashboard to show questions but not answers<br/>
+-- Refactored Review Cards UI and functionality